uhlerlab/porcelan/README.md

 ## Dependencies:
 **Python:**

 This repository was developed using Python 3.8.
+You can use [Conda](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#) to create a virtual environment for a specific Python version.
 Additional required packages are listed in [`requirements.txt`](requirements.txt) and can be installed using the following command:
 ```
 pip install -r requirements.txt
 ```
+Installing dependencies can take a few minutes or up to an hour dependending on how many packages need to be downloaded rather than reusing cached versions.

 **R:**